Is your Criminal Record Hurting Your Career? Expungement is Possible in California

 Expunge (Erase) Your California Criminal Record: Our Lawyers Can Help.

 A criminal record can prove more frustrating than serving the sentence itself.
 Finding a job is tough enough without having to explain some unfortunate past experience.
 Everyone makes mistakes, but a criminal record is a mistake that lingers on and on, making it almost impossible to advance in your personal and professional life.
+Call us about your California record expungement.

 Fortunately, California Penal Code 1203.4 offers you a fresh start, allowing you to expunge your criminal record and releasing you from all penalties and disabilities associated with a conviction.
 Once your criminal record has been expunged, you regain the legal ability to say “no” when asked if you have a criminal record.